 Nissin Donbei Kitsune Udon vs Maruchan Akai Kitsune Udon

-When it comes to instant Udon noodles, Nissin Donbei Kitsune Udon and Maruchan Akai Kitsune Udon are 2 top-sellers with a large share in Japan’s market and have been loved by many Japanese for decades.
+When it comes to instant Udon noodles, Nissin Donbei Kitsune Udon and Maruchan Akai Kitsune Udon have a top share in the market and have been long-time favorites in Japan.

 What is Kitsune Udon (きつねうどん)?

-“Kitsune Udon (きつねうどん)” is one of the most common Japanese Udon dishes, which consists of Udon noodle soup topped with “Aburaage (油揚げ)” deep-fried soybean curd.
+“Kitsune Udon (きつねうどん)” is one of the most common Japanese Udon dishes consisting of a bowl of Udon noodle soup topped with “Aburaage (油揚げ)” deep-fried tofu.

-The broth is typically made with dark soy sauce and Katsuobushi dried bonito flakes, and the deep-fried bean curd is seasoned with sugar, soy sauce, and Mirin sweet cooking rice wine.
+The broth is typically made with dark soy sauce and Katsuobushi dried bonito flakes, and the Aburaage bean curd is seasoned with sugar, soy sauce, and mirin (sweet cooking rice wine).

 “Kitsune (きつね)” literally means “fox” in Japanese.
-The reason why the animal name is included in the Udon name is because in Japan it is believed that the fox loves Aburaage.
+The reason why the animal name is included in the name of the Udon dish is that it is believed in Japan that the fox likes Aburaage.

 Nissin Donbei Kitsune Udon vs Maruchan Akai Kitsune Udon Instant Noodles